felselva/swfw/REFERENCE.md

 enum swfw_status swfw_pool_events(struct swfw_context *swfw_ctx, struct swfw_event *event);
 ```

-Pool events and return to the structure `event`.
+Pool events and returns to the structure `event`.

 If successful, the function returns `SWFW_OK`, otherwise one of the error values.